thedude0606/manusoptions/PROGRESS.md

 - Monitor the application for any additional issues that may arise.
 - Consider implementing additional technical indicators or enhancing existing ones if needed.
 - Explore opportunities for performance optimization in the technical analysis calculations.
+- Consider adding export functionality to other tabs if needed.